Shabba Doo: Career

-As a member of The Original Lockers along with Don "Campbellock" Campbell, Fred "Rerun" Berry and Toni Basil, Quiñones became one of the innovators of the dance style commonly known as locking.
-His best-known role was as Ozone in the 1984 hit cult film Breakin' and its sequel, Breakin' 2: Electric Boogaloo.
+In 1987, Quiñones was a primary dancer and main choreographer for singer Madonna's Who's That Girl?
+Tour in 1987.
+He would later choreograph for other singers, such as Lionel Richie and Michael Jackson.

+In 1989, Quiñones appeared in the film Tango & Cash.

+In 1990, Quiñones acted in Deadly Dancer and Lambada.

 Quiñones also appeared in Rave - Dancing to a Different Beat, which he also directed.
 He made guest appearances on TV shows including The Super Mario Bros.
 Super Show!, Married... with Children, Miami Vice, What's Happening!!, Saturday Night Live and Lawrence Leung's Choose Your Own Adventure.
-Quiñones was writing A Breakin’ Uprising.
-Besides acting and dancing work in film and television, Quiñones has served as a choreographer to many singers, such as Lionel Richie, Madonna, and Luther Vandross.
-He was a primary dancer and main choreographer for Madonna's Who's That Girl?
-Tour in 1987.
-He served as choreographer for Jamie Kennedy's MTV sitcom, Blowin' Up.
-He choreographed Three Six Mafia's performance on the 78th Academy Awards; the group won the Oscar for best original song for their song "It's Hard out Here for a Pimp".
-He appeared in the music video for Lionel Richie's "All Night Long" and was featured in the music video for Chaka Khan's 1984 song "I Feel for You".
+Quiñones was writing A Breakin’ Uprising.He served as choreographer for Jamie Kennedy's MTV sitcom, Blowin' Up.
+He choreographed Three Six Mafia's performance at the 78th Academy Awards; the group won the Oscar for best original song for "It's Hard out Here for a Pimp".

 Personal life and death

 Quiñones was married twice and had two children.
 His first marriage was to Gwendolyn Powell from 1976 until 1982.
 After divorcing Powell, Quiñones married actress Lela Rochon in 1982.
 Quiñones and Rochon were married until 1987.
-He died at his home from undisclosed causes on December 29, 2020, at age 65.
-A later coroner's report listed the cause of death as arteriosclerotic cardiovascular disease.
+He died at his home from arteriosclerotic cardiovascular disease on December 29, 2020, at age 65.